fmerg/pymerkle/docs/implementations.rst

 Implementations
 +++++++++++++++

-Pymerkle provides the following implementations of ``BaseMerkleTree``.
+Pymerkle provides out of the box the following concrete implementations of ``BaseMerkleTree``.

 In memory
 =========

+.. warning:: This is a very memory inefficient implementation.
+Use it
+    for debugging, testing and investigating the tree structure.

-``InmemoryTree`` is a non-persistent implementation where nodes reside inside the runtime memory, suitable for investigating and visualizing the tree structure.
+``InmemoryTree`` is a non-persistent implementation where nodes reside in runtime.
-It is intended for debugging and testing.

 .. code-block:: python